-If you need to make changes to your schedule after New Student Registration, and prior to the start of fall semester, contact the faculty member you met with at registration, the department chair of your major, your college's Dean's office, or the Center for Academic Success and Exploration.
-Changes can be accommodated following the final on-campus registration day in late June.
+If you need to make changes to your course schedule after your advising meeting, and prior to the start of fall semester, contact the faculty member you met with, the department chair of your major, your college's Dean's office, or the Center for Academic Success and Exploration.

 If you need to make changes to your schedule once the academic semester has begun, the following applies: